TheGreen-Man/Redux-TS-Intro/README.md

-Introduction project for Redux and Typescript made before starting working on eComm website.
+Introduction project for Redux and Typescript made before starting to work on eComm website.